otatebe/chfs/doc/chfsctl.1.md

 : specifies a hostfile.

 -m mount_directory
 : specifies a mount directory.
+When chfsctl start is executed multiple times with -A option, -m option should be specified at the last execution of chfsctl start.

 -p protocol
 : specifies a protocol like sm, sockets, tcp, and verbs.
 Default is sockets.